NaturalHistoryMuseum/scratchpads2/sites/all/modules/contrib/devel/README.txt

 Then you can log php variables to the Firebug console.
 Is quite useful.

 Included in this package is also:
 - devel_node_access module which prints out the node_access records for a given node.
 Also offers hook_node_access_explain for all node access modules to implement.
 Handy.
-- devel_generate.module which bulk creates nodes, users, comment, terms for development
+- devel_generate.module which bulk creates nodes, users, comment, terms for development.

-Some nifty drush integration ships with devel and devel_generate.
-See drush help for details.
+- performance module.

 COMPATIBILITY NOTES
 ==================